 Sell old mobile phones for the best price

 There's only one way to prevent robots from taking over: stop hoarding your old mobile phones by recycling them in exchange for cash.
 Obviously.

-If you're looking to sell your old phone for the best price, follow our top tips to make as much money from it as you can.
+If you're looking to sell your old phone for the best price, follow our top tips to make as much money as possible from it.